php-fig/fig-standards/proposed/phpdoc.md

 5.  'object', the element to which this type applies is the instance of an undetermined class.
-    This could be considered an alias for providing the class stdClass, as this is the base class of all classes, but the intention of the type differs.

-    Providing stdClass will imply the intention that the related element contains an actual object of class stdClass or direct descendant, whereas object implies that it is completely unknown of which class the contained object will be.

 6.  'mixed', the element to which this type applies can be of any type as specified here.
 It is not known on compile time which type will be used.